 One of the industry’s most versatile conductors, John Baril regularly leads critically acclaimed performances of symphonic and choral music, ballet, opera, operetta and musical theater in notable theatres worldwide.
 Gaining critical acclaim for his solid technique and sensitivity, The Boulder Daily Camera hailed: “John Baril, always superb in the pit, again leads a polished, professional orchestra through a sensitive reading of the score.
 Baril knows what the singers need and consistently provides it.”
-This summer, he returns to his post as Music Director for Central City Opera conducting a production of Così fan tutte and joins Toledo Opera for Les pêcheurs de perles.
+This season, he returns to his post as Music Director for Central City Opera conducting a production of Così fan tutte and Il trovatore and joins Toledo Opera for Les pêcheurs de perles.

 In 2006, Maestro Baril was appointed the first Music Director at Central City Opera, where he had progressed through various leadership roles since 1992.
 Under his baton, the company enjoyed numerous critically acclaimed performances spanning a wide repertoire including: the regional première of Adamo’s Little Women; a sold-out revival of Carmen, marking the first opera to be sung in French at Central City; the unusual double-bill of Pagliacci and Goyescas; Les contes d’Hoffmann, directed by Paul Curran; sold-out performances of Madama Butterfly, to standing ovations, marking the directorial début of Catherine Malfitano; Massenet’s Cendrillon for the company’s 75th anniversary; sold-out performances of Bernstein’s West Side Story for its 50th anniversary; and teamed up again with Malfitano for a new production of Lucia di Lammermoor.
 Also for Central City, he led performances of Don Giovanni; La bohème; Il barbiere di Siviglia; La traviata; Heggie’s Three Decembers and Dead Man Walking; Tosca; Later the Same Evening; and a triple bill of Gianni Schicchi, Die Sieben Todsünden and Les mamelles de Tirésias.